The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: Sub-exponential growth of derivatives

-In conclusion, we have encoded the dynamics of $F$ into the dynamics of a diffeomorphism $F'$ of a 4-manifold ($N := \s^2 \times M$) that fibers over a diffeomorphism $h:\s^2 \to \s^2$.
-We will now construct the hyperbolic measure $\mu$ for $F'$.\\
+In conclusion, we have embedded the dynamics of $F$ into the dynamics of a $C^2$-diffeomorphism $F'$ of the $4$-manifold $N := \Ss^2\times M$ that fibers over a diffeomorphism $h\colon\Ss^2\carr$.
+We will now construct the ergodic hyperbolic measure $\mu$ for $F'$.